GIMP or Photoshop?

 The Color Picker Tool selects a color from your image by simply clicking on the icon that looks like an eyedropper and then clicking on a color in your photo.
 It copies the desired color into your Foreground Color.
 However, it will only select colors of the active layer.

 The Paintbrush Tool is one of the most versatile tools in the GIMP program.
-It has a ton of features that a series of Hubs could cover it.
+It has a ton of features that a series of tutorials could cover it.

 Let's continue on by matching out hair color.
 Switch to the Wonder Woman layer by going to your layers tab and clicking it.
 Select the Color Picker Tool and click anywhere on Wonder Woman's hair.
 This will give you a dark grey or black color.
 Switch to the layer of the girl's face.
 Now select your Paintbrush Tool.
 In the Tool Options Tab there is a dropdown box that says "Normal" on it.
 Click the dropdown box and switch it to "Color".